High-level radioactive waste management: Materials for geological disposal

 In order to store the high level radioactive waste in long-term geological depositories, specific waste forms need to be used which will allow the radioactivity to decay away while the materials retain their integrity for thousands of years.
 The materials being used can be broken down into a few classes: glass waste forms, ceramic waste forms, and nanostructured materials.

 The glass forms include borosilicate glasses and phosphate glasses.
 Borosilicate nuclear waste glasses are used on an industrial scale to immobilize high level radioactive waste in many countries which are producers of nuclear energy or have nuclear weaponry.
 The glass waste forms have the advantage of being able to accommodate a wide variety of waste-stream compositions, they are easy to scale up to industrial processing, and they are stable against thermal, radiative, and chemical perturbations.
 These glasses function by binding radioactive elements to nonradioactive glass-forming elements.
 Phosphate glasses while not being used industrially have much lower dissolution rates than borosilicate glasses, which make them a more favorable option.
 However, no single phosphate material has the ability to accommodate all of the radioactive products so phosphate storage requires more reprocessing to separate the waste into distinct fractions.
 Both glasses have to be processed at elevated temperatures making them unusable for some of the more volatile radiotoxic elements.
+Understanding the corrosion rates of nuclear glasses is of great importance during the planning of a deep geological repository.

-The ceramic waste forms offer higher waste loadings than the glass options because ceramics have crystalline structure.
+Ceramic waste forms offer higher waste loadings than the glass options because ceramics have crystalline structures which can incorporate large amounts of specific radionuclides at specific lattice sites.
 Also, mineral analogues of the ceramic waste forms provide evidence for long term durability.
 Due to this fact and the fact that they can be processed at lower temperatures, ceramics are often considered the next generation in high level radioactive waste forms.
-Ceramic waste forms offer great potential, but a lot of research remains to be done.
+The high waste loading of ceramic waste forms comes at the cost of lowered flexibility.
+Often specific ceramic waste forms must be designed for the immobilisation of specific radionuclides, due to the waste nuclide occupying a specific site in the crystal lattice which other radionuclides may not easily incorporate into.